Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 The format string requires 2 arguments, but 3 arguments are given.
 In this case only the first two values are displayed.
 If you want to print a literal %, replace the second % with %% as in line (4).
+Although it is nearly always discarded, print returns the number of bytes printed, as shown in line (4B).

 ### 5.7.2 - The write procedures
 See *5.8_write.jai*: